rnd195/marp-community-themes/README.md

 # Marp Community Themes

 This is a community-maintained theme gallery for [Marp](https://marp.app/).
 The website is built using [Hugo](https://gohugo.io/) and it is based on the [Showcase](https://github.com/apvarun/showcase-hugo-theme) theme made by [apvarun](https://github.com/apvarun/).
-For more information about how to create CSS themes for Marp, see the official [documentation](https://marpit.marp.app/theme-css).
+For more information about how to create themes for Marp, see the official [documentation](https://marpit.marp.app/theme-css).

 Feel free to provide any suggestions in the issues tab.